Jennifer Lambert

 Motherhood is an eternal negotiation of various selves — your own self with the lives around you — and a balancing of needs (by which I mean who gets to poop alone).
 Yes, it’s beautiful and crushing, infuriating and transcendent.

-But Moms are expected to put themselves last, after their children, spouses, parents, in-laws, siblings, grandparents, aunts, uncles, pets, neighbors.
+But Moms are expected to put themselves last, after their children, spouses, parents, in-laws, siblings, grandparents, aunts, uncles, pets, neighbors, houseplants.

 I haven’t had new glasses in over ten years.
 I can’t remember when I got new underwear.
-I feel guilty when I get my hair done.
+I feel guilty when I get my hair done, so I cut it myself.
 I haven’t had a mani/pedi in over ten years.

 Christmas shopping update: I bought myself something from my husband.
 I bought my husband something from me.
 I bought my in-laws something from us.
 I bought the kids something for my husband.
 And I bought my husband something from the kids.
 Any questions.